 After Impact Effects

-This collision and its apparent effect on a planetary system brought about much change.
-In 1998, the United States congress demanded that the National Aeronautics and Space Administration (NASA) maintain a program to observe and track large objects 140 meters (459 feet) or larger that are near Earth.
-These objects are considered dangerous to the existence of life on our planet if they were to impact with Earth.
+This collision and its clear effect on a planetary system brought about much change.
+In 1998, the United States congress demanded that the National Aeronautics and Space Administration (NASA) support a program to find and track large objects 140 meters (459 feet) or larger that are near Earth.
+These objects are dangerous to the existence of life on our planet if they were to impact with Earth.
 So far, there are 19,500 such objects that fit this criterion and there is a constant vigilance kept on them.

 - Comet Shoemaker Levy 9 - How The Universe Works